Skip to content

 WORKER_API_KEY=your-generated-key-here

-Since all Docker Compose services (web, worker, scheduler) share the same env file, the key is automatically available to all services.
+Since all Docker Compose services (web, worker, scheduler) share the same env file, the key is automatically available to every service.
 The Celery worker uses it when making internal API calls.

-In Docker Compose, all containers share the same Docker bridge network.
-Without WORKER_API_KEY, an SSRF vulnerability in the web container could allow an attacker to call worker endpoints directly, potentially spoofing validation results or triggering data deletion.
+Why this matters: in Docker Compose, all containers share the Docker bridge network.
+Without WORKER_API_KEY, an SSRF vulnerability in the web container could let an attacker call worker endpoints directly, potentially spoofing validation results or triggering data deletion.

 Security Reminders